Airworthiness Directive (AD)

 Who has the authority to approve an AMOC?

 Each AD will state which office within the FAA Aircraft Certification Service is responsible for that AD.
-The manager of the responsible office has the authority to approve an AMOC, including different compliance times, for the requirements of the specific AD.
-One of the FAA Aircraft Certification Offices will have responsibility for AMOC approvals for a product manufactured in the United States.
-For a product manufactured outside the United States, a Standards Staff branch office of one of the four FAA Aircraft Certification Directorates will generally be listed in the AD as having responsibility for AMOC approvals.
+The manager of the responsible office has the authority to approve an AMOC, including changes to compliance times, for the requirements of the specific AD.
+An office within the Compliance and Airworthiness Division will have responsibility for AMOC approvals.
+In some cases, the responsible office may delegate certain AMOC approval authority to type certificate holder designated engineering representatives (DERs) or organization designation authorization (ODA) holders.
+The AD will state if AMOC approval authority has been delegated.